Ousret/pyTeliumManager/docs/classes.rst

         :return: Raw string array with payment information
         :rtype: str
         :exception SequenceDoesNotMatchLengthException:
             Will be raised if the string sequence doesn't match required length.
-This mean you should check your instance params.
+Check your instance params.

         Translate object into a string sequence ready to be sent to device.